fuertesvic/sortify/README.md

  some tasks for the future me:

 - [x] Code a basic metadata input/read, logic functionality and GUI implementation (done - 27th feb '25)
-- [x] Setup executables with PyInstaller so the user doesn't need to have Python installed.
 - [x] Allow the user to remove a single tag within an image (done - 6th march)
 - [ ] Implement searching for images with multiple matching tags
 - [ ] Allow to the user to work within multiple folders at once & creating new folders based on tags